Disclosure: Emily & I get a commission for links on the blog. You don’t have to use our links, but we’re very grateful when you do.

-I’ve been digging into the Starwood hotel program because of the once-a-year 30,000 point bonus on the Starwood 30,000 point personal and 30,000 point business card.
-These offers end on September 3, 2013.
+I’ve been digging into the Starwood hotel program because of the once-a-year up to 30,000 point bonus on the Starwood personal and business card.
+These offers end on June 30, 2014.

 How to Earn & Use Starwood Points: